aznafro/flik/README.md

-# Flik - CSS Library
+# Flik - Grid based CSS Framework

 My first CSS Library.
 Currently includes a grid system that works with rows.
 Also includes a basic reset, some typography settings, bottom margins on text, links, buttons and a nav bar.